Learn about this occupation – including typical duties, education required, salary and job outlook information, job boards and more.

 - Department of Geological Sciences - Clayton H. Riddell Faculty of Environment, Earth and Resources

-- Department of Engineering - Civil Engineering (Water Resources Engineering)
+- Price Faculty of Engineering - Civil Engineering (Water Resources Engineering)

 Exploring Other Education Options